Social Media

 Family LifePost Category - Family LifeFamily LifeWhat's OnPost Category - What's OnWhat's On - Post Category - Things to Do With KidsThings to Do With Kids

-With Singapore’s 57th birthday coming up, we take a moment to reflect on 57 things that we love about Singapore
+With Singapore’s 58th birthday coming up, we take a moment to reflect on 58 things that we love about Singapore

-Whether you’ve lived in Singapore all your life or are a more recent arrival, chances are there’s much you love about this amazing country that’s about to celebrate 57 years of independence (we are so excited about the full-scale NDP celebrations from fireworks, to Red Lions and flypasts!).
+Whether you’ve lived in Singapore all your life or are a more recent arrival, chances are there’s much you love about this amazing country that’s about to celebrate 58 years of independence (we are so excited about the full-scale NDP celebrations from fireworks, to Red Lions and flypasts!).
 From the delicious food to beautiful nature reserves, not to mention incomparable safety and efficiency there’s so much we are grateful for in Singapore.
-Join us in taking a moment to appreciate 57 reasons – big and small – to love our little red dot!
+Join us in taking a moment to appreciate 58 reasons – big and small – to love our little red dot!

-1. A WOMAN PRESIDENT
+1. A Woman President

 Who run the world?
 GIRLS!
 In 2017 we saw the walkover election of Madam Halimah Yacob, Singapore’s first female president.
 Besides being an accomplished former Speaker of Parliament, she’s also a mother of five (which do you think is a tougher job?!).
-We’re so proud to live in such a progressive country where we can show our daughters that they can absolutely do anything they put their mind to!
+We’re so proud to live in such a progressive country where we can show our daughters that they can absolutely do anything they put their minds to!

 Read More: Singapore Families Celebrate their Multi-Cultural Identities